benjaminhadfield/machine-learning/src/gaussian_process/README.md

 A random variable 𝑋 with a normal distribution is described with two parameters:
  - the mean 𝜇
- - the standard deviation 𝜎
+ - the variance 𝜎²

-We write 𝑋 ~ 𝑁(𝜇, 𝜎).
+We write 𝑋 ~ 𝑁(𝜇, 𝜎²).

 The distribution is always symmetric about the mean.
 Approximately, 95% of the area of the distribution is within two standard deviations of the mean.

-As the standard deviation increases, the peak becomes lower and more area is distributed to the tails.
+As the standard deviation 𝜎 increases, the peak at 𝜇 becomes lower and more area is distributed to the tails.

 ![Gaussian distributions.](https://upload.wikimedia.org/wikipedia/commons/thumb/7/74/Normal_Distribution_PDF.svg/700px-Normal_Distribution_PDF.svg.png)

 ### Multivariate normal distribution

-This is a generalisation on the (univariate) normal distribution to higher dimensions.
+This is a generalisation on the (univariate) normal distribution, applied to higher dimensions.

 ![Sample points in a multivariate normal distribution.](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/MultivariateNormal.png/600px-MultivariateNormal.png)

+The standard normal distribution is described by:
+ - 𝑍 ~ 𝑁(0, 1)

 ## Introduction